 Dewatering Silt Bags

-Hello.
-I was looking at your dewatering silt bags and I was wondering, have you ever heard of using a large filter bag in place of a temporary sediment basin?
+Question: I was looking at your dewatering silt bags and I was wondering if you have ever heard of using a large filter bag in place of a temporary sediment basin?
 The project that I am working on requires a temporary sediment basin at every outfall.
 The area for these basins is not very large and would require cleaning a lot of wooded areas.
 Could I use a large filter bag in place of this basin to settle out sediment?
 I would pump the discharge through the bag.

 If you do connect the sediment laden water directly to the dewatering bag, this system might be able to work in your location.
 Through this connection, bags would then be in contact with all the water that is flowing from your systems, and would allow the sediment and harmful materials within your system to be appropriately filtered out.